krazy-koala/crwd/README.md

 ### Running the project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+If you haven't already, install the node_modules that this project requires.
+Open your CLI and run

+#### `npm i`

-In the project directory, you can run:
+To start the project, you can run:

 #### `npm start`